ucla-physicalsciences/ucla-wp-plugin-publications/README.md

 Questions:
 - What is the requirement for a publication to be put in archive? (year, #of publication on the publication page?...)
+- Would you prefer a 'block editor editing experience'?